- Keywords: imitation learning, reinforcement learning, uncertainty

 - TL;DR: Method for addressing covariate shift in imitation learning using ensemble uncertainty

 - Abstract: We present a simple and effective algorithm designed to address the covariate shift problem in imitation learning.
 It operates by training an ensemble of policies on the expert demonstration data, and using the variance of their predictions as a cost which is minimized with RL together with a supervised behavioral cloning cost.
 Unlike adversarial imitation methods, it uses a fixed reward function which is easy to optimize.
-We prove a regret bound for the algorithm in the tabular setting which is linear in the time horizon multiplied by a coefficient which we show to be low for certain problems in which behavioral cloning fails.
+We prove a regret bound for the algorithm which is linear in the time horizon multiplied by a coefficient which we show to be low for certain problems in which behavioral cloning fails.
 We evaluate our algorithm empirically across multiple pixel-based Atari environments and continuous control tasks, and show that it matches or significantly outperforms behavioral cloning and generative adversarial imitation learning.

 - Original Pdf: pdf